-A Dry Utilities Plan submitted as an exhibit, and incorporated by reference herein, shows the location of existing dry utilities for the proposed development.
+A Dry Utilities Plan submitted as an exhibit, and included in the backup, shows the location of existing dry utilities for the proposed development.
 In the exhibit, the existing utilities running within the public rights-of-way of US 1 and Quebec Street will be extended to serve the subject site.